BlueManCZ/SIF/README.md

 # SIF (Steam Icons Fixer)

-**SIF is a simple Python script that allows the user to fix runtime icons of Steam games on Linux, that are shown in dock or panel.**
+**SIF is a simple Python script that allows the user to fix runtime icons of Steam games on Linux that are displayed in dock or panel.**

-It aims to be safe, simple and intuitive.
-Script must be started by a regular user and it modifies only files in `~/.local/share/applications` directory.
+**It aims to be safe, simple and intuitive.**<br>Script must be started by a regular user and it modifies only files in `~/.local/share/applications` directory.

 I created this script because it was very frustrating how the game